-INCOMPLETE SPINAL CORD INJURY (SCI) can result in profound impairments in motor control and limitations in function.
-Two prominent, functionally relevant impairments include weakness, defined as deficits in force generation during maximal voluntary effort contractions and hyperactive reflexes, which encompass spasticity, defined as velocity-dependent increases in stretch reflex excitability and spasms, defined here as sustained, involuntary muscle activation.
-A variety of pharmacological, physical and/or surgical interventions have been directed toward improving function thorough amelioration of these impairments, although their relative efficacy is unclear.
+Incomplete spinal cord injury (SCI) can result in profound impairments in motor control and limitations in function.
+Two prominent, functionally relevant impairments include weakness, defined as deficits in force generation during maximal voluntary effort contractions, and hyperactive reflexes which encompasses spasticity, defined as velocity dependent increases in stretch reflex excitability, and spasms, defined here as sustained, involuntary muscle activation.
+A variety of pharmacological, physical and/or surgical interventions have been directed towards improving function thorough amelioration of these impairments, although their relative efficacy is unclear.

-The mechanisms underlying spasticity and spasms following SCI are multifaceted, and include changes in both afferent pathways and spinal circuits.
+The mechanisms underlying spasticity and spasms following SCI are multifaceted and include changes in both afferent pathways and spinal circuits.
 One mechanism underlying spastic motor behaviors that has gained considerable support is the role of altered spinal motoneuron excitability following SCI.
 Under healthy conditions, synaptic depolarization of the motoneuron is influenced by persistent inward (Ca2+ and Na+) currents (PICs), which amplify and sustain membrane depolarization.
-Motoneuron PIC activation, and the resulting motor output, is strongly influenced by spinal concentrations of endogenous neuromodulators, in particular serotonin (5-HT).1 The SCI disease progression results in structural changes to these 5-HT receptors in the chronic stages post-injury, allowing for PIC activation with minimal residual descending 5-HT.^{2-4} Dysregulation of PIC activation contributes to the presence of both spasticity and spasms; accordingly, medications that block 5-HT activity may decrease spasticity/spasms,3 whereas medications that augment 5-HT bioavailability may increase spasticity/spasms.5
+Motoneuron PIC activation, and the resulting motor output, is strongly influenced by spinal concentrations of endogenous neuromodulators, in particular serotonin (5HT).1 The SCI disease progression results in structural changes to these 5HT receptors in the chronic stages post-injury, allowing for PIC activation with minimal residual descending 5HT.2-4 Dysregulation of PIC activation contributes to the presence of both spasticity and spasms; accordingly, medications which block 5HT activity may decrease spasticity/spasms,3 whereas medications which augment 5HT bioavailability may increase spasticity/spasms.5 may still modulate motor output.
+For example, PIC activation may help explain the observations of increased time to task failure during sustained motor activity and increases in peak volitional torque generation during maximal effort contractions in patients with incomplete SCI.8-10 Further, medications which decrease 5HT may decrease volitional strength and functional performance following SCI,^{11, 3} where as preliminary data suggests medications which augment 5HT may increase strength.^{12, 13}

 Volitional motor output may also be dependent on motoneuron PIC activity.
-Under healthy conditions, volitional motor tasks produce variable PIC amplification through the activity-dependent release of 5-HT.^{6,7} Following incomplete SCI, the loss of descending corticospinal pathways contributes to decreased force generating capacity, whereas residual 5-HT inputs from brainstem centers may still modulate motor output.
-For example, PIC activation may help explain the observations of increased time to task failure during sustained motor activity and increases in peak volitional torque generation during maximal effort contractions in patients with incomplete SCI.^{8-10} Further, medications that decrease 5-HT may decrease volitional strength and functional performance following SCI, ^{3,11} whereas preliminary data suggest that medications thataugment 5-HT may increase strength.^{12,13}
+Under healthy conditions, volitional motor tasks produce variable PIC amplification through the activity-dependent release of 5HT.^{6,7} Following incomplete SCI, the loss of descending corticospinal pathways contribute to decreased force generating capacity, while residual 5HT inputs from brainstem centers